lapps/lapps.github.io/installation/jetstream.md

 ## {{ page.title }}

-This page describes how to create a LAPPS Grid instance on Jetstream.
+This page describes how to create a LAPPS Grid instance on [Jetstream](http://jetstream-cloud.org), an NSF funded cloud computing system used by the LAPPS Grid to provide compute resources.
 Many of these notes are specific to LAPPS developers at Vassar and Brandeis, but the general flavor is the same for everyone.
-There are some notes at [http://wiki.lappsgrid.org/technical/jetstream.html](http://wiki.lappsgrid.org/technical/jetstream.html).
+There are more notes on issues touched upon in this page in the readme file of the repository in [https://github.com/lappsgrid-incubator/jetstream-scripts/](https://github.com/lappsgrid-incubator/jetstream-scripts/).

 To get a working LAPPS Grid on Jetstream you need to do the following: